Revelation 2 – 3

 Philadelphia: The Recovery of the Truth

 No call to repent.
 There are two churches that the Lord finds no fault with, although certainly they were not perfect.
 Smyrna and Philadelphia are not told to repent.
-Perhaps in Smyrna it was because the persecution was so intense.
-But in Philadelphia it was because they had already repented of proceeding evil.
-Concerning Sardis, they had repented from dead formalism, from making the King the head of the Church, and from appealing to governments for protection.
+Perhaps in Smyrna it was because the persecution was so intense, but in Philadelphia it was because they had already repented of preceding evils.
+Concerning Sardis, they had repented from dead formalism, from making the king the head of the Church, and from appealing to governments for protection.
 Concerning Thyatira, they had separated from the wickedness of the Catholic system.
 Concerning Pergamos, they had separated from Pagan practices that had gotten mixed in.
 Concerning Smyrna, they had separated from the Judaistic practices that had gotten mixed in.
 Concerning Ephesus, they emphasized the importance of personal communion with the Lord.

 1. “The holy, the true”.
 Their hearts were engaged with Christ, and they got a sense of who He is as the Holy one and true.
 This led them to separate from anything inconsistent with Christ (2 Tim 2:21).
 This was very painful (see reward, v.12).